East Coast Camp

 Covid-19 Safety Policy

-In order to make Camp Nai Nai Nai the safest and most awesome experience for everyone, all campers, staff, and contractors are required to be fully vaccinated to participate, providing proof of completed vaccination at least 14 days prior to camp, AND must also show proof of a negative PCR Covid-19 test taken within 96 hours of arrival to camp.
+In order to make Camp Nai Nai Nai the safest and most awesome experience for everyone, all campers, staff, and contractors are required to be fully vaccinated to participate, providing proof of completed vaccination at least 14 days prior to camp, AND must also show proof of a negative PCR Covid-19 test (NOT a Rapid test) taken within 72 hours of arrival to camp.
 With these measures in place, once we are in the Camp Nai “bubble” we will be able to enjoy camp life to the fullest without social distancing or a mask requirement.

 Additional Safety Measures